 - To increase the number of investigative "hits/leads" generated by ATF's NIBIN system, the NIBIN National Correlation and Training Center (NNCTC) will be expanded.
 The NIBIN system is a collection of 3D digital ballistic images of spent shell casings recovered from crime scenes and from crime gun test-fires.
 Through the examination and comparison of digital images in the system, examiners are able to determine if shell casings were fired by the same gun.
 By linking two or more shootings to the same firearm, the NIBIN system provides crucial investigative leads in shooting investigations.
 The NNCTC provides a centralized location for local and state law enforcement agencies to submit digital NIBIN images for expert comparison analysis, providing comparison results in 48 hours or less, instead of the weeks that it takes many state and local agencies to conduct comparisons. - Input of ballistics data into NIBIN combined with crime gun trace data into eTrace and the National Tracing Center provides essential information from which federal, state, local and tribal law enforcement can identify shooters and firearms traffickers.
-Additionally, law enforcement can identify regional and national trends in the flow of crime guns to violent criminals. - NIBIN is a proven investigative and intelligence tool that can identify leads that were not previously available; can link firearms evidence from multiple crime scenes together that were committed with the same firearm; and can link firearms evidence from a crime scene to a recovered firearm.
-Through the third quarter of FY 2018, NIBIN partners confirmed more than 116,000 linkages, or "hits," using this technology and investigative tool. - The Criminal Division (CRM) and U.S. Attorney's Offices (USAOs) will continue to prosecute violent offenders in complex violent crime cases.
+Additionally, law enforcement can identify regional and national trends in the flow of crime guns to violent criminals. - NIBIN is a proven investigative and intelligence tool that can identify leads that were not previously available; can link firearms evidence from multiple crime scenes together that were committed with the same firearm; and can link firearms evidence from a crime scene to a recovered firearm. - The Criminal Division (CRM) and U.S. Attorney's Offices (USAOs) will continue to prosecute violent offenders in complex violent crime cases.
 CRM and USAOs anticipate they will meet the goal to favorably resolve 90 percent of federal "violent crime" cases.

-Summary of Progress - FY 18 Q3
+Summary of Progress - FY 2018 - FY 2019